Table Of Contents:

 Who decides what is safe and what’s not?

-There are guidelines outlined by by organizations like IAB and MRC which is standard for Brand safety.
+There are guidelines outlined by organizations like IAB and MRC, which are standard for Brand safety.
 But, many times those are not sufficient.
 As a publisher or advertiser, it’s important for you to ensurebrand safety by implementing your own measures

-An advertiser had kept the word killed as blacklisted keywords for it’s brand safety mesusres but many news sites publish story about Laws related killing animals.
-But since you have marked killed as blacklisted keyword your ad won’t appear on that page.
-Even though that page talks about laws protecting animals and killing them would invite penalty.
+An advertiser had kept the word killed as a blacklisted keyword for it’s brand safety mesusres but many news sites publish stories about Laws related to killing animals.
+But since you have marked killed as a blacklisted keyword, your ad won’t appear on that page.
+Even though that page talks about laws protecting animals, killing them would invite a penalty.

-So brand safety can be very subjective since as an Advertiser or Publisher you will have to decided what is right and what is wrong for your site.
+So brand safety can be very subjective since, as an Advertiser or Publisher, you will have to decide what is right and what is wrong for your site.

-From the above example we can conclude both Advetiser and Publisher missed opportunity to show their ads just because of one misunderstood keywords.
+From the above example, we can conclude both Advertiser and Publisher missed an opportunity to show their ads just because of one misunderstood keyword.

 Are there any other topic to explore?

-This topic is vast, but, there are few additional information that can help such as below:
+This topic is vast, but there are few additional pieces of information that can help, such as below:

-What is the Difference between Brand Safety Programmatic and Brand Sutablity ?
+What is the Difference between Brand Safety Programmatic and Brand Stability?

-Brand safety can be umbrella word under which brand suitablity can be defined.
+Brand safety can be an umbrella word under which brand suitability can be defined.

-Brand Safety is about taking measure to make your Brand safer establish brand reputation online.
-While, brand suitability is carefully selecting websites, keywords or tools to make sure your brand appear in right place.
+Brand Safety is about taking measures to make your Brand saferand establish brand reputation online.
+While brand suitability is carefully selecting websites, keywords or tools to make sure your brand appear in right place.
 This can help miss out on misunderstood keywords or content as explained above.